Administrative and Cultural Experts from Craft Cities around the World Heading to Cheongju

 - Researching Cheongju as a best practice for a craft-based experiential economy

-The Cheongju Craft Biennale Organizing Committee (Chairman: Cheongju Mayor Beomseok Lee; hereinafter referred to as the Biennale) announced that it will host the World Craft Expert Forum at 10 a.m. on October 30, 2025 (Thu) at Culture Factory.
+The Cheongju Craft Biennale Organizing Committee announced that it will host the World Craft Expert Forum at 10 a.m. on October 30, 2025 (Thu) at Culture Factory.

 The forum provides an opportunity for administrative and cultural leaders from around the world—who are developing urban cultures and economies centered on craft—to examine the case of Cheongju and explore ways to live and grow together.
 It will also serve as a global networking event attended by more than 50 experts representing delegations from 12 countries, including Australia, China, New Zealand, Singapore, Malaysia, and Kazakhstan.